srinu-p-p/Swachhata/README.md

 # CivicLink – Civic Issue Reporting and Resolution System

 ### Overview
-CivicLink is a mobile-friendly web application that allows citizens to report civic problems such as potholes, garbage issues, or broken streetlights in just a few steps.
+CivicLink is a mobile-friendly web app that makes it easy for citizens to report civic problems like potholes, garbage overflow, or broken streetlights.
-Users can upload photos or videos, record a short voice message, and submit their report with automatic location tracking.
+Simply upload a photo or video, record your voice if needed, and submit — with your location included automatically.
-The main idea behind CivicLink is to connect people directly with local authorities and make issue reporting quick and transparent.
+It’s designed to help connect citizens with local authorities and make issue tracking transparent.

 ---

 ### Features
-- **Report an Issue:** Upload images, videos, or voice messages with location details.
+- **Report an Issue:** Upload a photo/video or record a short voice message, and location is auto-detected.
-- **My Reports:** Track the status of submitted issues.
+- **My Reports:** View and track your previously submitted issues.
-- **Community Feed:** View reports shared by others nearby.
+- **Community Feed:** (Demo) See what others are reporting in your area.
-- **Ministers Section:** Get department-wise minister information and contact details.
+- **Ministers Section:** Get department-wise ministers’ names and contact info.
-- **Splash Screen:** Simple animated welcome screen with app logo.
+- **Splash Screen:** A crisp animated welcome with the app logo.
-- **Modern UI:** Neumorphic design style for a clean, smooth, mobile experience.
+- **Modern UI:** Neumorphic look with mobile-first design.

 ---

 ### Technologies Used
 - **Frontend:** HTML, CSS, JavaScript
-- **APIs:** Geolocation API, MediaRecorder API
+- **APIs Used:** Geolocation API, MediaRecorder API
-- **Design:** Neumorphism, responsive layout
+- **Design Style:** Neumorphism + Responsive layout

 ---

 ### How It Works
-1. Open the app on your phone or browser.
+1. Clone the repository (see link below).
-2. Select *Report an Issue*.
+2. Open `civiclink.html` in any modern browser on your phone or desktop.
-3. Upload a photo or video, or record your voice about the issue.
+3. On the home screen, choose “Report an Issue”.
-4. Location is detected automatically.
+4. Upload a file or record your voice.
-5. Submit the report for review.
+5. Location is captured.
+Submit the report.
-6. Track or view updates anytime under *My Reports*.
+6. Track the status under “My Reports”.

 ---

 ### Future Scope
-- Real-time connection with municipal dashboards.
+- Integrate with municipal dashboards for real-time updates.
-- AI-based issue classification from uploaded images.
+- Add AI to classify reported issues automatically from images/videos.
-- Push notifications for report updates.
+- Push notifications for status changes.
 - Support for multiple languages and voice assistants.

 ---